-- · Remain calm, and stay where you are - Evacuate ONLY if instructed to do so by emergency personnel or supervisor - Laboratory personnel should secure all experiments and unplug electrical equipment before leaving and all chemicals should be returned to their proper storage place - Provide proper ventilation by opening all windows and doors - Evacuate immediately if you are unable to provide appropriate ventilation for chemicals; call SUSCC Police
+- Remain calm, and stay where you are. - Evacuate ONLY if instructed to do so by emergency personnel or supervisor. - Laboratory personnel should secure all experiments, unplug electrical equipment before leaving and return all chemicals to their proper storage place. - Provide proper ventilation by opening all windows and doors. - Evacuate immediately, and if you are unable to provide appropriate ventilation for chemicals call SUSCC Police.